7 Walkthrough 1: The Education Data Science Pipeline With Online Science Class Data

 y = "Final Grade")

-Looking at this plot, it appears that the more time students spent on the course, the higher their final grade is.
+Looking at this plot, it appears that the more time students spent on the course, the higher that there final grade is.

 7.10.3 Linear Model (Regression)